c0mrade12211/c0mrade12211/README.md

 - 🌱 I’m currently learning Golang to enhance my skills as a developer.
 - 👯 I’m looking to collaborate on open-source projects related to cybersecurity or Golang development.
 - 📫 You can reach me via email at [best.sell@internet.ru](mailto:best.sell@internet.ru).
-- ⚡ Fun fact: I enjoy solving CTF challenges in my free time!
+- ⚡ Fun fact: I'm have a Team(ByteBusters) for solving CTF challenges in my free time!

 ## Skills